pi-base/data/spaces/S000148/README.md

 An uncountable subset of the reals such that its intersection with every nowhere dense subset of the reals (equivalently, every meager subset of the reals) is countable.
-The article {{zb:0389.54004}} is available at the [Topology Proceedings webpage](https://topology.nipissingu.ca/tp/reprints/v01/tp01021s.pdf).
+For background information, see the article {{zb:0389.54004}}, available at the [Topology Proceedings webpage](https://topology.nipissingu.ca/tp/reprints/v01/tp01021s.pdf).

 Note that the construction of such a set requires additional axioms beyond $ZFC$.